QI Scholars Program

 All QI Scholars are expected to successfully complete a rigorous QI research project with the support of a mentorship team.

-In addition to working on the improvement project itself, QI Scholars are required to attend the following:
+In addition to implementing the improvement project, QI Scholars are required to attend the following:

-• 12 monthly meetings (1 hr) with the Scholar’s mentorship team, statistician, and data analyst
+• Regular meetings with the Scholar’s assigned mentor, statistician, and data analyst

 tuition

 Tuition for QI Scholars is funded jointly by the Division/Department from which the selected Scholar originates and the hospital at which the project takes place.
-Applicants must work with their Division/Department to secure $8,000 in tuition funding and mandatory 5% protected effort.
+Applicants must work with their Division/Department to secure $8,000 in tuition funding and release from clinical responsibilities to complete Program requirements, approximately 5% protected effort.

 Selection Process